 He won the WBO world title with a 12-round unanimous decision against defending champion Arthur Abraham on April 9, 2016, in Las Vegas to become the first fighter from Mexico to win a world title at 168 pounds.

-Gilberto was scheduled to make his first title defense three months after that on July 23, but injured his right hand in training and had to withdraw from the fight.
+Gilberto was scheduled for make his first title defense three months after that on July 23, but injured his right hand in training and had to withdraw from the fight.
 He made his first title defense on April 22, 2017.

 In his last fight on September 22 in Tucson, Arizona, Gilberto defended the title for the second time with a 12-round unanimous decision against previously undefeated mandatory challenger Jesse Hart.